3 polar travelers stand in yellow jackets on a grassy knoll, overlooking a glacier during The Northwest Passage Canadian High Arctic voyage.

 Arrival & Departure

 On Day 16 of the itinerary, the ship is scheduled to arrive at the pier between 7:00am and 8:00am local time.
 Disembarkation follows breakfast, with a transfer to the airport for the charter flight to Calgary.
 Plan flights to depart Calgary anytime on Day 17.
-Airport transfers in Toronto and Calgary are not included and cannot be pre-arranged through the cruise operator.
+Airport transfers in Reykjavik and Calgary are not included and cannot be pre-arranged through the cruise operator.
 If you would like assistance with international flights, please visit our Booking Flights resource page.

 Internal Flights

-A group charter flight between Toronto and Kangerlussuaq, and Resolute and Calgary are required on this trip’s itinerary; see the Mandatory Transfer Package information listed above under Inclusions.
+A group charter flight between Reykjavik and Kangerlussuaq, and Resolute and Calgary are required on this trip’s itinerary; see the Mandatory Transfer Package information listed above under Inclusions.
 The flight to Kangerlussuaq is expected to depart early on Day 2 of the itinerary.
 There is a luggage limit which will be detailed in your final documents.
 There is no option to leave or pay for additional luggage.
 On Day 16 of the itinerary, the ship is scheduled to arrive at the pier between 7:00 and 8:00am local time.
 Disembarkation follows breakfast, with a transfer to the airport for the charter flight to Calgary.

 Activities